M.S. in Athletic Training

 Where are clinical sites located?

 The majority of clinical sites are in Bryan/College Station either at Texas A&M University or within 30 miles of campus.
-However, summer clinical immersions are outside of Bryan/College Station and may be locate anywhere nationally.
+However, summer clinical immersions are outside of Bryan/College Station and may be located anywhere nationally.

 Can I attend the program part-time or via distance education?